apostrophecms/apostrophe-documentation/tutorials/advanced-development/advanced-pieces-topics/adding-fields-to-all-pieces.md

 ### Making exceptions

 If one of your subclasses of pieces doesn't need the `author` field, just use the `removeFields` option in that module.
+Required fields, including `title` and `slug` (for pieces), cannot be removed, though their [field properties](/other/field-properties.md) can be changed.